reactjs/pl.react.dev/content/docs/hooks-faq.md

 Zauważ, że w powyższym przykładzie **musieliśmy** przekazać funkcję do tablicy zależności.
 Dzięki temu zmiana właściwości `productId` w `ProductPage` będzie automatycznie uruchamiała ponowne pobranie danych w komponencie `ProductDetails`.

-### What can I do if my effect dependencies change too often? {#what-can-i-do-if-my-effect-dependencies-change-too-often}
+### Co zrobić, gdy zależności mojego efektu zmieniają się zbyt często? {#what-can-i-do-if-my-effect-dependencies-change-too-often}

 Sometimes, your effect may be using state that changes too often.
 You might be tempted to omit that state from a list of dependencies, but that usually leads to bugs: